Climate Change & the TCFD: Risks & Opportunities for the Banking Industry

 |Course in 2019:|

-Target Audience: Executives and middle management staff of banks, from both developed and developing regions.
+Target Audience: Executives and middle management staff of banks and financial regulators (Central Banks, Superintendences of banks, etc.), from both developed and developing regions.
 Government and civil society representatives wishing to learn more about the financial risks and opportunities from climate change, and about the required forward-looking assessment methods, are also welcome.

 Contents: The key areas addressed in this course are:

 - Climate change as a physical, meteorological phenomenon and the impacts of climate change, covering the basic science of climate change, including the latest scientific insights as compiled by the Intergovernmental Panel on Climate Change (IPCC)